BattlesnakeOfficial/starter-snake-java/README.md

 return response;
 ```

-This function is called every time a new game starts.
-Your response determines what your Battlesnake will look like in that game.
-See [Customizing Your Battlesnake](https://docs.battlesnake.com/snake-customization) for how to customize your Battlesnake's appearance using these values.
+This function is called by the game engine periodically to make sure your Battlesnake is healthy, responding correctly, and to determine how your Battlesnake will appear on the game board.
+See [Battlesnake Personalization](https://docs.battlesnake.com/references/personalization) for how to customize your Battlesnake's appearance using these values.

+Whenever you update these values, you can refresh your Battlesnake on [your profile page](https://play.battlesnake.com/me/) to use your latest configuration.
+Your changes should be reflected in the UI, as well as any new games created.

 ### Changing Behavior